-To improve scientific understanding of severe weather and tornadoes over the southeastern US, ATDD researchers are participating in the Meso 18-19 field campaign with collaborators from universities, the National Severe Storms Laboratory and other NOAA laboratories.
+To improve scientific understanding of severe weather and tornadoes over the Southeast, ATDD researchers are participating in the Meso 18-19 field campaign with collaborators from universities, the National Severe Storms Laboratory and other NOAA laboratories.
 Meso 18-19 is a follow-on study to the Verification of the Origins of Rotation in Tornadoes Experiment – Southeast, or VORTEX-SE, a project conducted in Northern Alabama from 2016-2017.
 During VORTEX-SE, ATDD researchers played a vital role in the experiment, contributing a Doppler wind lidar and two 30 foot towers outfitted with a suite of instruments to measure temperature, humidity, wind, incoming and outgoing shortwave and longwave radiation, pressure, rainfall, and sensible and latent heat fluxes.
 In addition to these platforms, ATDD’s collaborators deployed state-of-the-art Doppler radars (polarimetric C-band and X-band); ground-based remote sensing instruments, including Doppler wind lidars, microwave radiometers, and an Atmospheric Emitted Radiance Interferometer to provide continuous profiles of atmospheric temperature, moisture, and wind; and networks of surface meteorological observing stations.
 Whereas all of these platforms operated continuously throughout the experiment, during periods that were conducive to the development of severe weather, ATDD researchers launched weather balloons and performed flights with a small Unmanned Aerial System (sUAS) outfitted with a suite of instruments to sample temperature and moisture gradients over the lowest few hundred feet of the atmosphere.
 During these same periods, other participants in VORTEX-SE launched additional weather balloons and deployed mobile radars.

 There is a Tech Memo titled Small Unmanned Aircraft System (sUAS) measurements during the 2016 Verifications of the Origins of Rotation in Tornadoes Experiment Southeast (VORTEX-SE) available here.